Free Curves on Varieties: Introduction

-In Proposition \ref{cconisuniruled} we show that over any characteristic, if for any two general points of a smooth projective variety $X$ with $\dim X\geq2$ there passes the image of a morphism from a fixed curve $C$ of genus $g$, then $X$ is uniruled or in other words there is a rational curve through a general point.
-In chapter $2.2$ we prove basic properties of such varieties and give examples but one quickly has to restrict to a less general setting.

-\n A stronger condition than the aforementioned is a generalisation of the existence of a morphism from a curve which deforms a lot, as discussed for separably rationally connected varieties above.
-Namely, we introduce the existence of a free curve $f:C\to X$ first studied by Koll\'ar \cite{kollar} where now $C$ can be of any genus $g$.
-We call a morphism free if $f^*\sT_X$ is globally generated as a vector bundle on $C$ and also $H^1(C, f^*\sT_X)=0$.
-In the case of genus $g=0$ one must distinguish between free and very free curves, geometrically meaning that $f:\bP^1\to X$ deforms so that its image covers all points in $X$ or whether it can do so after fixing a point $x\in f(\bP^1)$ respectively.
-In other words a variety with a free rational curve is uniruled whereas a variety with a very free curve is rationally connected.
-If $g\geq1$ however, after defining an $r$-free curve to be one which deforms keeping any $r$ points fixed, we show that the notions of the existence of a free ($0$-free) and very free ($1$-free) curve coincide and in fact are equivalent with the existence of a curve $f:C\to X$ such that $f^*\sT_X$ is ample.
+\n A stronger condition than the aforementioned is the existence of a morphism from a curve which deforms a lot without obstructions, as discussed for separably rationally connected varieties above.
+Namely, for $f:C\to X$ a morphism to a variety $X$ where $C$ is of any genus $g$, Koll\'ar \cite{kollar} defines $f$ to be free if $f^*\sT_X$ is globally generated as a vector bundle on $C$ and also $H^1(C, f^*\sT_X)=0$.
+In the case of genus $g=0$ one must distinguish between free and very free curves.
+Geometrically, the former implies that $f:\bP^1\to X$ deforms so that its image covers all points in $X$ (hence $X$ is uniruled) whereas the latter that it can do so even fixing a point $x\in X$ ($X$ rationally connected).
+If $g\geq1$, however, after defining an $r$-free curve to be one which deforms keeping any $r$ points fixed, we show that the notions of the existence of a free ($0$-free) and very free ($1$-free) curve coincide and in fact are equivalent with the existence of a curve $f:C\to X$ such that $f^*\sT_X$ is ample.

-\theon{(Theorem \ref{rfreeiffample}) Let $X$ be a smooth projective variety and $C$ a smooth projective curve of genus $g\geq1$ over an algebraically closed field $k$.
+\theon{(see \ref{rfreeiffample}) Let $X$ be a smooth projective variety and $C$ a smooth projective curve of genus $g\geq1$ over an algebraically closed field $k$.
 Then for any $r\geq0$, there exists an $f:C\to X$ which is $r$-free if and only if there exists a morphism $f':C\to X$ such that $f'^*\sT_X$ is ample. }